nipatriknilsson/compact-vdi-linux/README.md

 compactvdi.sh is a simple compact script for VirtualBox VDI harddisk files.
 It runs in a Linux host a environment.

-To successfully use the script all unused harddisk sectors must be zeroed.
+To successfully use the script, all unused harddisk sectors must be zeroed.

 First remove all unnessessary files.